Infinidat/infi.django_rest_utils/README.md

 In case the serializer does not provide such a method, the filterable fields are deduced automatically from the serializer fields.

 To use this filter, add `infi.django_rest_utils.filters.InfinidatFilter` to the `DEFAULT_FILTER_BACKENDS` list in the settings.

+### SimpleFilter

+This type of filter uses the same `FilterableField` definitions that `InfinidatFilter` uses, but searches all string and integer fields for a match (exact match in case of integers, and substring match in case of strings).
+For example if the search term is *yellow sun*, the filter will return all objects that have both *yellow* and *sun* in any of their filterable fields.
+If the search term is quoted (*"yellow sun"*), it will be searched without splitting it into words.

+The search term should appear in the URL in a query parameter named `q`.
+It can be used in conjuction with `InfinidatFilter` or separately.

 ### OrderingFilter
 A subclass of the default `OrderingFilter` which supports advanced ordering.
 This is done by checking if the serializer